top of page

-The name of the game when cleaning the glass or acrylic panes of your aquarium is preventing scratches.
+The ultimate goal when cleaning the glass or acrylic panes of your aquarium is to remove all the algae and buildup while preventing scratches and damage to the silicone.
 The best way to do this is by properly using the right tools.

 Scratches can easily occur from blades, rough sponges, or gravel getting stuck in between a cleaning tool and the pane.
 The tendency of a substance to be scratched is related to its hardness.